Around the world cycling record: Christopher R. Bennett (2025)

 On 8 September 2025 Christopher R. Bennett from Golden Bay New Zealand completed 29,051 km following the Guinness Rules, riding unsupported for 129 days, 18 hours, and 20 minutes.
-At 66 he was the oldest to complete the ride competitively, with the tenth fastest time and third fastest self-supported time.
+At 66 he was the oldest to complete the ride competitively, with the tenth fastest time and fourth fastest self-supported time.
 He was the first person to complete the challenge with a disability (traumatic brain injury).
 His circumnavigation started 1 May in Helsinki, with the riding starting in Nukus Uzbekistan.
 His record as the oldest was recognised by Guinness but not his disability since brain injuries are not in the list of disabilities acknowledged by Guinness.
 His time of 129:18:20 stands as a fastest known time (FKT) for a Grand Veteran/Grand Master (over 60), but Guinness does not include times for any records except the fastest male and female.

+Alana Conner (2025)

+On 14 April 2024 Alana Conner left San Francisco, California, completing her circumnavigation on 22 June 2025.
+Her route followed the Guinness World Record Rules for circumnavigating the globe by bike.
+She is the first woman to hold the title of oldest female to circumnavigate the globe.